Nitehawk Cinema: Nitehawk Prospect Park

 In September 2016, Nitehawk announced plans to open a second location, Nitehawk Prospect Park, in Park Slope.
 It is located in an historic Art Deco movie theater adjacent to Prospect Park that operated as the Sanders Theater from 1928 to 1978, and as the Pavilion Theater from 1996 to 2016.
 Viragh and the building's owner had discussed converting the theater into a Nitehawk in 2011, but discussions fell through following the opening of Nitehawk Williamsburg.
 In 2015, the New York City Landmarks Preservation Commission approved a plan that would have partially converted the building into condominiums and shrunk the floor area of the theater.
 However, an investment firm ultimately purchased the building for $28 million and granted a long-term lease to Nitehawk.

 Nitehawk Prospect Park underwent renovations through 2016 and 2017, at a cost of "less than $10 million".
 Originally slated to open in fall 2017, renovation delays and the discovery of historic elements from the Sanders theater amid demolition led the opening to be postponed, and it ultimately reopened on December 19, 2018.
 The theater, which includes seven screens, 650 seats, two kitchens, and two bars, was designed by Think!
 Architecture and Design.
 The exterior of the building remained largely unchanged, except for the addition of a new marquee and an enlargement of its windows.
 In contrast to Nitehawk Williamsburg, Nitehawk Prospect Park screens a greater proportion of family and blockbuster films.

+In March 2024, workers at Nitehawk Prospect Park voted to unionize with United Auto Workers (UAW) Local 2179.
+Worker organizing was supported by the Emergency Workplace Organizing Committee.